Lucas-C/pre-commit-hooks/README.md

    `pre-commit run insert-license --all-files` ;
 3. Remove the `--remove-header` arg and update your `LICENSE.txt` ;
 4. Re-run the hook on all your files.

+#### Handling years flexibly

+You can add `--use-current-year` to change how the hook treats years in the
+headers:

+- When inserting a header, the current year will always be inserted regardless of the year listed in the license file.
+- When modifying a file that already has a header, the hook will ensure the current year is listed in the header by using a range.
+For instance, `2015` or `2015-2018` would get updated to `2015-2023` in the year 2023.
+- When removing headers, the licenses will be removed regardless of the years they contain -- as if they used the year currently present in the license file.

 #### Fuzzy license matching